imfdlh/purchase-intention-prediction/README.md

 **Best Model**

-The best model obtained from best model grid search by tuning them is Random Forest.
-The hyperparameters of the chosen model is as follows:
+The best model obtained from the best model grid search by tuning them is Random Forest.
+The hyperparameters of the chosen model are as follows:
 - max_depth=10
 - min_samples_leaf=10
-- The rest of model hyperparameters are set to default.
+- The rest of the model hyperparameters are set to default.

 Amongst the classifier, Random Forest tends to be more consistent and stable on all 4 evaluation metrics.
 The performance also seems to be okay on the new data since this model has an AUC of around 80% on a separate validation set and test set.
 This model has learned the rules underlying the data that make it can differentiate between class 1 and class 0 (between those customers who will end up buying and bring revenue and the ones that won't).
 This model also becomes less overfitted towards the training set after hyperparameter tuning has been done.
 Even so, there is some room for improvement towards this project, we can try another sampling strategy or more hyperparameter on Random Forest to be specific to have more differences between the training and validation performances.